JanLoebel/mmm-touchgestures/README.md

 | e.g.: `actions.swipeleft`   | *Optional* Define a method which get's executed if the `swipeleft` gesture will be detected. <br><br> Note: can be defined for each touch gesture, e.g.: `swiperight`, `swipeup`, ...
 | `verbose`   | *Optional* Enable/Disable logging of the module. <br><br>**Type:** `boolean` <br>Default: "false"

+## Actions
+Action methods can return a simple string or object.
+If a string or object is returned it will be used to send a notification.
+So if you return e.g.: `PAGE_INCREMENT` as string it will send a notification with this title.
+If you want to return a object assure it has a structure like: `{ notification:'PAGE_INCREMENT', payload: {} }`.

 ## Default configuration

 The default configuration looks like this: